Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: FMs for SBSE

-Typically, a software engineer manually identifies and defines the fitness functions for SBSE problems based on their understanding of the domain.
-FMs have the potential to assist in automating the definition and subsequent implementation of fitness functions for a given SBSE problem.
+\paragraph{Fitness Functions for SBSE Problems.} Typically, a software engineer manually identifies and defines the fitness functions for SBSE problems based on their understanding of the domain (\fullref{SB-W2}).
+FMs, leveraging their strengths \fullref{FM-S1} and \fullref{FM-S2}, have the potential to assist in automating the definition and subsequent implementation of fitness functions for a given SBSE problem.
 For example, in test case prioritization, FMs can help provide alternative fitness function options to guide search algorithms in prioritizing test cases, e.g., based on historical data on what type of tests are more likely to detect faults.
 We foresee the following options to be investigated with FMs for designing fitness functions for SBSE problems: \begin{inparaenum}[(1)] \item FMs can be adapted as chatbots for SBSE users, who can build fitness functions by interacting with the chatbots and then implement the fitness functions themselves; \item SBSE users can provide a set of requirements and ask the FM to implement the fitness function. \end{inparaenum} In addition, VLMs, SAMs, and MMs can be used to derive fitness function suggestions from images, audio, and video data, for example, when generating test scenarios for autonomous driving systems (ADS).